flipper-io/flipper/README.md

 make
 ```

 This will build an application for the device.
-You can then install this application on any attached device.
+You can then install this application onto the attached device.
 ```
 make install
 ```